NECAN Webinar Series 2013 - 2014

-NECAN sponsored a series of 16 expert webinars on topics related to regional coastal acidification.
+Between November 2013 and March 2014 NECAN hosted a series of sixteen webinars presented by experts on topics related to regional coastal acidification.

-The sea scallop (Placopecten magellanicus) is the nation's most valuable single-species fishery, providing $559 million in ex-vessel revenue in 2012, but this lucrative natural resource faces ongoing pressures including changing climate, increasing ocean acidification, continuing harvests, and fluctuating markets.
+The sea scallop (Placopecten magellanicus) in the nation' most valuable single-species fishery, providing $559 million in ex-vessel revenue in 2012, but this lucrative natural resource faces ongoing pressures including changing climate, increasing ocean acidification, continuing harvests, and fluctuating markets.
 Currently, the combined impact of these different factors is difficult to incorporate adequately into policy decisions.
 We present an integrated assessment model (IAM) comprising reduced-form biogeochemical, population, and economic numerical submodels.
-The one-dimensional biogeochemical model including anthropogenic and natural factors has been developed for sea scallop habitats in Georges Bank and the Mid Atlantic Bight.
+The one-dimensional biogeochemical model including anthropogenic and natural factors has been developed for sea scallop habitats in Georges Bank and the Mid-Atlantic Bight.
 Preliminary results indicate good model skill for each submodel.
-We are testing the sensitivity of the coupled natural–socioeconomic system to different scenarios involving scallop harvest levels, price fluctuations, fishery rules, environmental conditions (including the overlapping stressors of ocean acidification and temperature), and national and international demand.
-This will lead to development of a dashboard interface where decisionmakers can interact with model results and consider the influence of different policy decisions.
+We are testing the sensitivity of the couples natural-socioeconomic system to different scenarios involving scallop harvest levels, price fluctuations, fishery rules, environmental conditions (including the overlapping stressors of ocean acidification and temperature), and national and international demand.
+This will lead to development of a dashboard interface where decision makers can interact with model results and consider the influence of different policy decisions.

 In coastal zones, ocean acidification is already effecting marine life.
 This talk will present data from estuaries across the US Northeast that display low pH conditions (<< 8) during summer and fall months concurrent with the decline in DO concentrations.
 While hypoxic waters and/or regions in close proximity to sewage discharge can experience extreme acidification (pH <7.0), even near-normoxic but eutrophic regions of some estuaries are often relatively acidified (pH<7.7) during late summer and/or early fall.
 The close spatial and temporal correspondence between DO and pH and the occurrence of extremes in these conditions in regions with the most intense nutrient loading indicated that they were driven primarily by microbial respiration.
 In addition to acidification, coastal animals are concurrently exposed to an array of additional stressors including hypoxia, thermal stress, and harmful algal blooms.
 All of these stressors are expected to intensify along with ocean acidification in the coming decades.
 This talk will review that state of acidification in northeast US estuaries and will review how multiple stressors interact with and/or co-occur with ocean acidification.
 The effects of these combined stressors on early life stage finfish and shellfish will also be presented.